BezukhVladimir/CODINGAME.PUZZLES/1. Easy/Prefix code/README.md

 With the same prefix code, if the input is 0000, then you should tell that there is an error at index 3.
 Indeed, the first three characters of this input can be decoded to give an 'r', but that leaves 0, which cannot be decoded.

-External link:
+External link: <br>
 https://en.wikipedia.org/wiki/Prefix_code

-What's next?
+What's next? <br>
-Once you have solved this puzzle, you can continue the challenge by building efficient prefix codes: https://www.codingame.com/training/medium/huffman-code
+Once you have solved this puzzle, you can continue the challenge by building efficient prefix codes: <br>
+https://www.codingame.com/training/medium/huffman-code

 ## Input